 Additionally, the stick welder you get is definitely better than anycheap commercial welder you can buy.

-?
+Why is this homemade thing better than something you can buy?
 Because when you factor in shipping and labor and the little bit of retail markup - the companies that make typical cheap buzz boxes will skimp on copper as much as possible.
 Whereas you can use enough copper in this to make something really juicy, and still spend less, to nothing, compared to a store-bought arc welder.

 So here's what you need to build a welder:

 - Some 10 gauge wire

 People throw out microwaves all the time, if you keep your eyes on the curbs.

 Or, you can get microwaves at the local thrift store for $10 each.

 Try the warehouse that processes donations - they have to pay to get rid of tons of broken ones.